 1.)
-We create Maddie Ziegler and Alexandra Villarreal when we dumb down dance for the audience’s sake.
+We created Maddie Ziegler when we dumbed down dance for the audience’s sake.
 Now, before those of you who follow my blog cry hypocrisy, I will state again for the record that I’m a strong believer that you do have to keep your audience in mind when creating performing art of any kind.
 Dance is inherently a communal experience, a dialogue between performer and witness, a shared experience that builds and celebrates community.
 It has to be accessible for your audience to engage in it with you.

 We need to continue to educate non-dance literate audiences about what they are seeing on stage and how they can interpret it through program notes, interactive opportunities, and post-performance discussion.
 We need to continue to bring dance to lay people by offering site-specific concerts in public areas and performing in accessible but less than glamorous venues like community centers, school gyms, and town festivals.
 We need to share the sublime, understated performances of Margot Fonteyn on social media as much as we share the latest Sia video – and we need to explain to our non-dance friends why the former was so remarkable, “bad feet” and all.
 We need to bring our friends to Fringe Festival performances and local dance showcases – those inexpensive, small but often artistically rich experiences where the good stuff HAS been happening since Judson Church (whether Ms. Villarreal realizes it or not).
-We need to choose themes for our concerts that are inviting and easy for the lay person to understand, but present them in artistic and visionary ways (it is possible!)
 Most of all, we need to have more faith in our audiences.
 I truly believe, and have seen, that they are up for the challenge of appreciating artistic dance when presented in thoughtful, considerate ways.

 Over-emphasis of competition, whether at the local studio or on national TV, only confirms Villarreal’s opinion that “competitions dominate both Western classical and contemporary dance—in ballet the Youth American Grand Prix and the Prix de Lausanne, in contemporary, the venues that you see on Dance Moms.”
 I’m not saying we need to stop participating in competition with our students or watching So You Think You Can Dance.
 What I am suggesting, however, is that for every competition we attend, we offer our students the opportunity to perform non-competitively in a local community event – without the rhinestones and false eyelashes.
 I am suggesting we teach our students to think about performing as a form of community service, rather than a self-indulgent activity done to win a trophy.
 I am suggesting that we tune into PBS’s Great Performances as enthusiastically as we watch Dancing with the Stars, and that we organize field trips to the local ballet as often as we do for Shaping Sound or the SYTYCD tour.

 3.)
-We create Maddie Ziegler and Alexandra Villarreal when we put parents, judges, and fame ahead of our students’ training and the future of our field.
-I get how hard it is for private studios.
+We created Maddie Ziegler when we put parents, judges, and fame ahead of our students’ training and the future of our field.
+I get how hard it is for studios.
+It is not an easy business.
 There is so much competition, so much pressure to win, and such crazy ideas of what a “good dancer” should be able to do based on what is seen on TV.
 Parents can easily take their students to another school where they will get what they want if they think their children are not improving fast enough or winning enough titles.
-But when we give in to their wishes and start putting our three year olds into “Twinkle Toes Baby Ballet” and “Little Divas Jazz” and “Hippity Hop” classes, where kids are forced to stand in straight lines, smile pretty, and perform technical feats their tiny bodies and still maturing minds are barely able to handle, we risk creating a generation of robot technicians who are great at copying movement but have no true understanding of the kinesthetic, creative, historical, or artistic rationale behind what they are doing.
+But when we give in to their wishes and start forcing technique on our three year olds, forcing kids to stand in straight lines, smile pretty, and perform technical feats their tiny bodies and still maturing minds are barely able to handle, we risk creating a generation of robot technicians who are great at copying movement but have no true understanding of the kinesthetic, creative, historical, or artistic rationale behind what they are doing.
 And that is just the start.